A Soldier's Story: Tech Sergeant Charles Francis Carey Jr.

 Tech Sergeant Charles Carey was assigned to the 395th Infantry and deployed to France.
 There, he would earn a Congressional Medal of Honor when, on July 8, 1945, an enemy force of 200 men and 12 tanks overwhelmed his platoon's position.

 Tech Sergeant Charles Carey organized patrols during the attack, rescuing two squadrons and evacuating the wounded.
 Next, he organized a unit to take an enemy-controlled house that had been shielding snipers.
 Tech Sergeant Carey disabled the snipers and took 16 prisoners and the home.
-Tech Sergeant Carey also supported an adjoining uni and disabled a tank.
+Tech Sergeant Carey also supported an adjoining unit and disabled a tank.
 On July 9, 1945, as enemy soldiers began to converge on the house, he provided cover for the retreat of four men in his unit but was shot as he escaped.

 Tech Sergeant Charles Francis Carey rests at the Ardennes American Cemetery in Neupre, Belgium.